RdeLange/nomie-plugin-api/README.md

 The Nomie API plugin allows you to push data notes into Nomie, for example importing your sleep data using [IFTTT](https://ifttt.com) or [Zapier](https://zapier.com).

-The 🪝Nomie API plugin acts as a client between a Nomie API Server and the Nomie app.
+The 🪝Nomie API **Plugin** acts as a client between a Nomie API Server and the Nomie app.

-The Nomie API server should be installed seperately.
-Instructions can be found via the following link:
+The Nomie API **Server** should be installed seperately.
+Instructions can be found in the last section of this documentation

-*-will be available soon-*

 API calls are not sent directly to the device.
 Instead, each note sent through the API is encrypted with your public key and held in a slot on the API Server until Nomie on your device can import and decrypt it.
 That slot will be freed up once Nomie pulls the note down.